Administrative and Professional Faculty and Faculty Holding Administrative Appointments

 - Notification of renewal, together with notification of the salary for the ensuing fiscal year, normally will be transmitted to the A and P Faculty member prior to the commencement of the new contract year.

 - Since most A and P Faculty hold appointments on a twelve-month basis, from July 1, through June 30, notification of renewal usually will be transmitted in May or June of any given year, following the approval by the University's Board of Visitors of recommended salaries for continuing A and P Faculty.

-Nothing in this policy shall be construed to prohibit, at any time during the term of an existing contract or any subsequent contract of employment, the reassignment of an A and P Faculty member to other duties, another position or combination of positions for which he/she is deemed by his/her supervisors to be qualified and which is consistent with the A and P Faculty member's training, background and experience.
+Nothing in this policy shall be construed to prohibit, at any time during the term of an existing contract or any subsequent contract of employment, the reassignment of an A and P Faculty member to other duties, another position or combination of positions for which they are deemed by their supervisors to be qualified and which is consistent with the A and P Faculty member's training, background and experience.

 Resignation of one's employment shall be accomplished by giving notice of resignation, and requesting release from the current contract of employment, at least 30 calendar days in advance of the effective date of resignation.
 Said notification shall be directed to the A and P Faculty member's immediate supervisor with a copy to the person who signed the A and P Faculty member's appointment letter (or that person's successor), and shall be in writing.